 Recovery from Addiction is Always Possible

 Wheeler offers an extensive continuum of substance abuse treatment and intervention services, including medication-assisted treatment for opioid and alcohol addiction.
 A comprehensive array of addiction services offers a flexible combination of in-home, outpatient and family intervention programs that serve the needs of thousands of individuals annually.

 Wheeler is partnering with FOX 61 to spread the message that recovery from addiction is always possible.
-Learn more about how peer support and medication-assisted treatment helped Jaie realize a healthier tomorrow.
+Learn more about how peer support and medication-assisted treatment helps individuals realize a healthier tomorrow.
 You can hear from our peer counselor Stephanie below, as well as learn more from several individuals she's worked with as well, like Jaie and Robert.

 A Better Future through Wheeler’s Bettor Choice Gambling Program: David’s Story